 Settlement and custody of cash equities

-Fees for settlement, custody, and other services of Clearstream Banking AG, Frankfurt related to cash equities issued in Frankfurt are included in the Domestic Fee Schedule for Customers of Clearstream Banking AG, Frankfurt provided below.
-For transactions cleared through Eurex Clearing AG no settlement fees are charged by Clearstream Banking AG, Frankfurt.
+Fees for settlement, custody, and other services of Clearstream Banking AG, Frankfurt related to cash equities issued in Frankfurt are included in the Clearstream Banking Fee Schedule.
+For transactions cleared through Eurex Clearing AG settlement fees are charged by Clearstream Banking AG, Frankfurt.

-Fees for settlement, custody, and other services of Clearstream Banking S.A., Luxembourg related to cash equities issued in Luxembourg are listed in the International Fee Schedule provided below.
+Fees for settlement, custody, and other services of Clearstream Banking S.A., Luxembourg related to cash equities issued in Luxembourg are listed in the Clearstream Banking Fee Schedule.

-Links to relevant terms and conditions for both fee schedules are also provided below.
+Links to relevant terms and conditions for both fee schedules are provided below

 Members of the European Central Securities Depository Association (ECSDA), including Clearstream, have developed a 'Conversion Table' which has the objective of easing comparison of fee schedules of (international) central securities depositories across Europe.
 The table provided below maps the entries of Clearstream's tariff brochures to a set of common service definitions, based on the Commission’s definitions for post-trading as referenced in the Code.
 An explanatory document is also provided.